eBardX/XestiMonitors/README.md

 XestiMonitors provides almost a dozen fully-functional monitor classes right out of the box that make it easy for your app to monitor and respond to many common system-generated events.
 All monitors conform to the `Monitor` protocol.
-This allows you to create arrays of monitors that can be enabled or disabled uniformly and thereby save on coding.
+This allows you to create arrays of monitors that can be started or stopped uniformly and thereby save on coding.

 For example, in a custom view controller, you can lazily instantiate several